 Factory engineers have gone to great lengths to make sure that fuel is injected in the correct spray pattern for each cylinder head design.
 Meanwhile, tuners have put up with cold start problems, lumpy idles, misfires and other problems for years.
 A major reason for this is injectors that are mismatched to the application.

-The picture on the left shows a 16v inlet port in detail.
+Here, we see a 16v inlet port in close detail.
 A central bridge is clearly visible.
 This is where the main inlet port becomes split to direct air (and fuel) towards the intake valves.
 The correct injector type for this inlet configuration is one where the injector nozzle sprays precisely-split fuel streams directly into each port and onto the back of each inlet valve.

 Contact with the metal walls is carefully avoided.
 An injector that sprays a single-narrow fuel cone will wash down the manifold and head.
 Tuning/holding precise air/fuel ratios is thusly complicated because fuel puddles and then slowly dribbles into the combustion chamber.
 So much for EFI precision!

 Crossflow 8v and VR6 12v are more easily taken care of with conventional injectors.
 Fuel is atomized after impact with the valve itself or, better yet, directly at the injector tip.

 |Right click/"save target as" (etc.) to download injector videos (400kb - 1.5MB).||